ilpropheta/ilpropheta.github.io/README.md

 - [daje](https://github.com/ilpropheta/daje) – Collection of Algorithms and Data Structures

 - [PPL Agents](https://github.com/ilpropheta/PPL-Agents) - Some abstractions built on top of Microsoft's PPL `agents`

+- [bellamy](https://github.com/ilpropheta/bellamy) - A Rust program to open an URL in a chromeless window (based on WebView2)

+- [bonnet](https://github.com/ilpropheta/bonnet) - A Windows program that opens a webpage into a self-hosted window and, optionally, launches a backend process

+- [calico](https://github.com/ilpropheta/calico/) - The program behind my blog series "SObjectizer Tales" that acquires and processes webcam images

 # Podcasts